judicodes/judicodes/README.md

 # Hi, I'm Judi (she/her). 👋 And I like to code.

-## Fullstack developer based in Berlin
+## Full-stack developer based in Berlin

 ### Tech Stack :computer:
 Some of my favourite technologies and tools at the moment.